I-Engage Mentoring Program

 Are you interested in the I-Engage program?

-Applications for the 2018 I-Engage cohort (Summer) will be accepted during the Spring 2018 semester.
-Visit the I-Engage application page to learn more about how to apply.
+Applications for the 2018 I-Engage cohort (Summer) are no longer being accepted.
+Visit the I-Engage application page to learn more about how to apply for next year's cohort.